Antelope: Species

-The 91 antelope species, most of which are native to Africa, occur in about 30 genera.
-The classification of tribes or subfamilies within Bovidae is still a matter of debate, with several alternative systems proposed.
+There are 91 antelope species, most of which are native to Africa, in about 30 genera.
+The classification of tribes or subfamilies within Bovoidea is still a matter of debate, with several alternative systems proposed.

 Antelope are not a cladistic or taxonomically defined group.
 The term is used to describe all members of the family Bovidae that do not fall under the category of sheep, cattle, or goats.
 Usually, all species of the Antilopinae, Hippotraginae, Reduncinae, Cephalophinae, many Bovinae, the grey rhebok, and the impala are called antelope.

 Distribution and habitat

 More species of antelope are native to Africa than to any other continent, almost exclusively in savannahs, with 25-40 species co-occurring over much of East Africa.
 Because savannah habitat in Africa has expanded and contracted five times over the last three million years, and the fossil record indicates this is when most extant species evolved, it is believed that isolation in refugia during contractions was a major driver of this diversification.
 Other species occur in Asia: the Arabian Peninsula is home to the Arabian oryx and Dorcas gazelle.
-India is home to the nilgai, chinkara, blackbuck, Tibetan antelope, and four-horned antelope, while Russia and Central Asia have the Tibetan antelope and saiga.
+South Asia is home to the nilgai, chinkara, blackbuck, Tibetan antelope, and four-horned antelope, while Russia and Central Asia have the Tibetan antelope and saiga.